syntithenai/hermod/README.md

 The suite provides a Dockerfile to build an image with all os and python dependancies.

 The resulting image is available on docker hub as syntithenai/hermod-python.
-[TODO PENDING]

 By default, the image runs all the software required for the suite in a single container.